roma-glushko/bayes-inference/readme.md

 # Enigma

-A lightweight framework for Bayes's inference.
+A lightweight framework for Hypotheses's inference.